 Lions and Liars by Kate Beasley

-The only thing cool about Frederick Frederickson is his family’s annual cruise.
-When a hurricane sabotages their vacation, he takes off in a boat down the river and ends up at a camp for troublemakers.
+When a hurricane sabotages Frederick’s vacation, he takes off in a boat down the river and ends up at a camp for troublemakers.
 He joins the rag tag group of kids, when they mistake him for a famous kid who hasn’t arrived yet.
 No matter what he does to screw up, the kids still think he’s cool.
-For the first time, Frederick is a lion.

 How to (Almost) Ruin Your Summer by Taryn Souders

 Chloe’s parents are taking a two-week cruise, so she’s being sent to a career summer camp.
 Camp is putting a glitch in her plan to earn money for a new bike.
-She decides to make the most of it and sign up for the cake decorating course, but her nemesis sabotages her attempt to sign up.
-The only spot left is in the veterinary course, caring for the world’s most annoying goat.
+She decides to make the most of it and sign up for the cake decorating course, but the only spot left is in the veterinary course, caring for the world’s most annoying goat.

 Pranked (Summer Camp Secrets #1) by Katy Grant